VictoriaShalabaeva/Accardo-Lab/README.md

 6. [GitHub:](https://github.com/)

-   GitHub is used to store the projects code after being pushed from Git.
+   GitHub is used to store the projects code after being pushed from GitPod.

 7. [Balsamiq:](https://balsamiq.com/)